Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

       * `NODE_ADMIN_KEY` = API key which will be required from the maintenance tool for accessing a set of advanced features provided by the API of your Dojo,
       * `NODE_JWT_SECRET` = secret used by your Dojo for the initialization of a cryptographic key signing Json Web Tokens.
     These parameters will protect the access to your Dojo.
 Be sure to provide alphanumeric values with enough entropy.

+* Dojo provides a few additional settings for advanced setups:
+  * static onion address for your full node,
+  * bitcoind RPC API exposed to external apps,
+  * use of an external full node,
+  * use of Tor Bridges,
+  * support of testnet.
+  See this [doc](./DOCKER_advanced_setups.md) for more details.

 * Open the docker quickstart terminal or a terminal console and go to the `<dojo_dir>/docker/my-dojo` directory.
 This directory contains a script named dojo.sh which will be your entrypoint for all operations related to the management of your Dojo.